BGNC/BloodGPT/README.md

 ### **BloodAI Model**
 - **Custom AI Development**: BloodAI is a specialized model trained on synthetic and real blood test datasets to provide domain-specific medical insights.
 - **Balanced Dataset**: A synthetic dataset, located in the `data` package, ensures diverse scenarios for AI training, including balanced cases of "High," "Low," and "Normal" flags.
+- **Python Integration**: BloodAI model training and predictions are powered by Python using healthcare-specific AI tools.

 ---